 The EU’s energy liberalisation efforts, initiated in 1998, have opened up the gas markets in large parts of Western and Central Europe, and traders and suppliers can now buy and sell gas on increasingly liquid exchanges and trading platforms.
 As a result of gas market liberalisation in 2002, RAG was able to market its gas production outside Austria and the focus switched away from sales at entry points to the national low pressure grid, towards exports via virtual trading points.
-RAG has since made a name for itself as an agile, independent company.
-In 2002 our natural gas sales topped one billion cubic metres for the first time.
-We have progressively built up a trading and supply department which operates on markets throughout Europe.
+RAG has since made a name for itself as an flexible, independent company.
+In 2002 its natural gas sales topped 1 bn cu m for the first time.
+The company has progressively built up a trading and supply business which operates on markets throughout Europe.

 RAG is an active market participant of a number of European gas hubs and exchanges.
 EU-wide gas liberalisation and the creation of entry/exit systems have opened up new trading opportunities.
 The company’s downstream division is responsible for gas trading and sales, and gaining the necessary access to markets.
 Many years of experience and close monitoring of markets enable RAG to provide its customers with tailor-made solutions.

 With pricing increasingly decoupled from oil and driven by spot quotations, the influence of European trading points and exchanges is steadily growing.
 The resultant price volatility is bringing new challenges for supply portfolio design and risk management.

 RAG also produces and supplies liquefied LNG (Liquefied Natural Gas) for use as a low-carbon transport fuel, or to make gas available to industrial and commercial consumers, that are not connected to the public gas grid.